alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Official Confirmation Record

 The official confirmation record is the source of truth for Anchor Confirmation.

 The official confirmation record must appear on the official Confirmed Anchors page maintained by Alyssa Solen.

-The official confirmation record must include the confirmed project name, creator / organization name, controlled project URL, Anchor ID, source-line, and confirmation status.
+The official confirmation record must include the confirmed project name, contact name, controlled project URL, Anchor ID, source-line, confirmation status, and official confirmation record.

 If the claimed anchor does not match the official confirmation record, the claim is unconfirmed.